Honoring Our Veterans & Serving Our Community Since 1946.

 News & Updates

-On Thursday, September 9th, 2021 the Clovis Veterans Memorial District Board of Directors will host their regular Board Meeting.
-Location:
+On Thursday, October 12, 2023 9am at the Clovis Veterans Memorial District Board of Directors will host a regular Board Meeting.

 808 Fourth Street, Clovis, CA 93612.